areenjaradat/cookie-stand/README.md

 add form can add city you want then add it to the table and make some calculation.

 18/2/2021
-modified form function and validate input
+modified form function and validate input.